ExpositionEngineering/exposition-engineering-syllabus/README.md

 Here are some additional details about the recording and reporting of the course
 assessments:

-- **Team Participation**: This includes all of the studio participation scores that reflect your timely attendance in class, participation in class activities such as stand-up meetings, and participation in the studio discussions on Discord.
-This also includes the assessment of any supporting assignments focused on creating, for instance, the visual and audio identity of the podcast.
+- **Course Participation**: This includes all of the course participation scores that reflect your timely attendance in class, participation in class activities such as stand-up meetings, and participation in the course discussions on Discord.
+This also includes the assessment of any supporting assignments focused on creating, for instance, the visual and audio identity of the course's podcast.
 This also includes a certification that a learner demonstrated competency of the use of the software, like VS Code and GitHub, that supports the operation of the podcasting studio.
+Finally, this includes a certification that a student attended a training session for learning how to use a podcasting student and demonstrated a careful competency with the use of the recording hardware and software.
-- **Show Proposals**: This includes the assessment of six show proposals that offer information about the theme of and guest for an episode of a podcast.
+- **Show Proposals**: This includes the assessment of three show proposals that offer information about the theme of and guest for an episode of a podcast.
 Each show proposal must appear as a file in a GitHub repository that originated from GitHub Classroom and contains a commit history demonstrating consistent work towards the completion of the writing assignment.
-- **Show Outlines**: This includes the assessment of six show outlines that feature written content for an introduction to both the podcast and the guest, a detailed series of questions for the question, and a conclusion to the podcast episode.
+- **Show Outlines**: This includes the assessment of three show outlines that feature written content for an introduction to both the podcast and the guest, a detailed series of questions for the question, and a conclusion to the podcast episode.
 Each show outline must appear as a file in a GitHub repository that originated from GitHub Classroom and contains a commit history demonstrating consistent work towards the completion of the writing assignment.
+- **Engineered Expositions**: This includes the assessment of three show outlines that
 - **Peer Reviews**: This includes the assessment of peer reviews that a student submits to the pull request (PR) in the GitHub repository of their peer review partner.
 Each student is responsible for adding to a separate GitHub repository